referential-ai/boswell-test/README.md

 python boswell_test.py --all-domains
 ```

 This will sequentially run tests on all domains with the same set of models, creating separate results directories for each domain.
+When multiple domains are tested, it will also generate:

+1. An **aggregate Boswell Quotient** analysis across all domains
+2. Visualizations comparing model performance across domains
+3. Detailed reports identifying which models are consistent across domains vs. specialized in specific areas

 #### Use specific models: